raphaelgatti/v2-ach-api-docs/source/includes/_webhooks.md

 }
 ```

 A webhook notification is sent as a `POST` request to a user defined destination.
-The whitelabel API will send webhooks to notify an applicaiton as to the status of a Transfer.
+Dwolla will send webhooks to notify an application about the status of a Transfer.
+As required in the White Label TOS you will use webhooks to notify your customers via email on the status of a Transfer.

 ### Webhook Resource